sadbubble/cubathon/README.md

 # cubathon
-A simple cube game written on Unity.
+A simple cube game written on unity.